blairfix/simple_thesis_template/README.md

 ### Use

 1. Replace the `bib.bib` file with your own bibtex file
-2. Include you chapters in the `dissertation.tex` file
+2. Include your chapters in the `dissertation.tex` file
 3. Compile with pdflatex